charlyhayoz/tablefootball_score/README.md

 - APIs for managing games
   \*/`

-And the document each of your function with the following model :
+And then, document inside the controller each of your function with the following model :
 `
 /**
      * Store a new game and return it.
 (Description)